 Asking questions like “Who does it belong to?” not only helps to disrupt the mind, it separates you from the source of your negative self-talk.
 You may start to realize that some of the things you are agitated about aren’t even something you care about in the first place.
 Once you have this awareness, you have the power to drop your criticisms.

 Whenever I discredit myself for a job well done, I know the voice comes from my dad, not me.
-He probably get that voice from my grandparents too.
+He probably gets that voice from my grandparents too.
 But now with that knowledge, I always remind myself not to believe in that voice and not let it influence me.

 3. Write down what your inner critic tells you.

-Writing down your self-criticism helps you get everything out from your mind onto something tangible.
+Writing down your self-criticism helps you get everything out of your mind onto something tangible.
 You would be able to see how mean your negative self-talk has been to you when it’s on paper.

 Let your inner critic know you don’t appreciate its criticisms.